enricopesce/enricopesce.it/content/about.en.md

 summary: about
 ---

 I'm Italian, born in the Venice area.
 Passionate about electronics, video games, and hacking with open-source software, my work experience started in the 00s with big and startup companies, from local data centers to cloud computing solutions focusing on the internet services and e-commerce markets.

-Today I living in Malaga as a pre-sales cloud solution engineer at Oracle Inc.
+Today I live in Malaga as an engineer of pre-sales cloud solutions at Oracle Inc and I tell my daily working life in this blog.

 More information about me on [Linkedin](https://www.linkedin.com/in/enricopesce/).